chrisnoonan98675/site/xl-deploy/concept/restart-process-of-xl-satellite.markdown

 ---
-title: The restart process of XL Satellite
+title: Satellite restart process
 subject:
-- Installation
+- Satellite
 categories:
 - xl-deploy
 tags:
-- system administration
-- installation
-- service
-- daemon
-- setup
 - satellite
+- remoting
+- plugin
+- extension
+since:
-- restart
+- XL Deploy 5.0.0
 ---

-The satellite will require a restart after [Synchronising plugins](/xl-deploy/how-to/synchronize-plugins-with-a-satellite-server.html), or when the connection drops.
+After you [synchronize plugins](/xl-deploy/how-to/synchronize-plugins-with-a-satellite-server.html) on an XL Deploy satellite, or if the connection between XL Deploy and a satellite breaks, the satellite must be restarted.

-This is necessary because:
+This is required because:

-* The Java classes, scripts, rules and other resources of the synchronised plugins need to be loaded into JVM.
+* The Java classes, scripts, rules, and other resources of the synchronized plugins need to be loaded into the Java virtual machine (JVM)
-* The internal state of the satellite needs to be reset.
+* The internal state of the satellite must be reset

 ## How the restart process works

-The java process of the satellite uses a special exit code `242` to indicate it requires a restart.
+The satellite Java process uses a special exit code, `242`, to indicate it requires a restart.
 The startup script or service that bootstraps the satellite process is responsible for checking for this exit code and restarting the satellite when requested.

-In XL Satellite we provide a startup script that does this.
-The following fragment is an example and based on the linux startup script that can be found here: `bin/run.sh`
+The satellite module includes a startup script that does this.
+The following code fragment is an example based on the Linux startup script that can be found in `<SATELLITE_HOME>/bin/run.sh`:

     RESTART_EXIT_CODE=242